leelanarasimha/directionservice/README.md

 Direction Service
 ================

+ Here is the Direction service library to overcome the google maps direction limits.

  The maximum allowed waypoints is 8, plus the origin, and destination.

- Maps API for Business customers are allowed 23 waypoints, plus the origin, and destination.
-Waypoints are not supported for transit directions.
+ Maps API for Business customers allowed 23 waypoints, plus the origin, and destination.

+ Google Directions API is subject to a query limit of 2,500 directions requests per day.

+ Where as for Google Maps API for Business customers may query up to 100,000 directions requests per day, with up to 23 waypoints allowed in each request.

- Inorder to overcome the limitaion of the google here is the jquery plugin for the google maps direction sevice.
+ Inorder to overcome the limitaion of the google here is the jquery library for the google maps direction sevice.

- It takes more than 8 way points and gives ypu the direction connecting that way points.
+ It takes unlimited way points and gives you the direction connecting that way points depends on the limit query.